mapcrafter/mapcrafter/docs/configuration.rst

 .. note::

-    If you want to render The Nether and want to see something, you should use the cave rendermode or use the crop_max_y option to remove the top bedrock layers.
+    If you want to render The Nether and want to see something, you should use the cave render mode or use the crop_max_y option to remove the top bedrock layers.

 ``world_name = <name>``